a-random-michael/a-random-michael/README.md

 ## Hi there 👋
-I'm Michael, a computers and electronics enthusiast, with experiences ranging from hardware design to web development, electronics and Arduino.
+I'm Michael, a computer and electronics enthusiast, with experiences ranging from hardware design to web development, electronics and Arduino.

  _Bachelor’s degree in Information And Communication Technology Engineering, (Computer and Electronic System engineering)._